 Communicate with your child to identify what unique approaches would support them educationally.
 Examples include:

-- Would studying at a public library be more proficient and effective then at home?
+Would studying at a public library be more proficient and effective than at home?

-- Are flash cards on a cell phone/tablet more effective then hard copy?
+Are flashcards on a cell phone/tablet more effective than hard copy?

 Again, you really want to invest time and energy into your child and in creating awareness.

 Once you have a plan, stick to it.
 Make sure that you are following up with your child and equally invested in their changes.
 The truth is that “no one likes to be in it alone”.
-Walk with your child side by side in their journey to understand and conquer their ADD, ADHD, hyperactivity or impulsive.
+Walk with your child side by side in their journey to understand and conquer their ADD, ADHD, hyperactivity, or impulsiveness.

-Lastly your child is often exhausted and stressed with the entire educational struggle due to overcome their hyperactivity or impulsive behaviors.
+Lastly, your child is often exhausted and stressed with the entire educational struggle due to overcoming their hyperactivity or impulsive behaviors.
 Self-care directly creates balance.